Courthouse News Service: Group Fights Indian Casino Expansion

 The project is on State Route 246 near Santa Ynez, north of Santa Barbara.

 The property once belonged to the Catholic Church, which transferred it to the federal government in 1938.
 It is in “a beautiful rural setting in the unspoiled valley behind Santa Barbara,” the group says.

-Save the Valley claims the hotel-casino will be on land the Catholic Church once allowed tribal members to use for “domestic” purposes, including irrigation and watering livestock.
+Save the Valley claims the hotel Indian casino expansion will be on land the Catholic Church once allowed tribal members to use for “domestic” purposes, including irrigation and watering livestock.